 We learn by doing, and we can gain skills, like walking or being able to recognize a face, without being able to explicitly break down all the clues and steps involved in performing the skill.
 We often gain knowledge by interacting in the world, e.g., by "subception," where we are not aware of how we gained knowledge from experience (TD 7,8).
 All explicit knowledge is based on skills and tacit knowing, but that does not delegitimize the knowledge that we gain, it just means that we cannot always fully account for what we do know.

 Making room for faith, like partitioning off an insensible spirit world, merely undermined it.
 But Polanyi saw that the assumptions behind that strategy were all wrong.
 Instead of making room for faith in an epistemology dominated by critical rationalism, Polanyi showed how faith was interweaved even in our most certain beliefs.
-In Personal Knowledge (1958), he moved against the ideals of objective knowledge, explicit analysis, and ontological reduction that had been brewing in our culture since the dawn of Modern thinking.
+In Personal Knowledge (1958), he moved against the ideals of objective knowledge, explicit analysis, and ontological reduction that had been brewing in our culture since the dawn of modern thinking.
 There is always a side to knowledge that we must take on faith—a personal side— even in science.

 ii.
 Interpretive Frameworks, Discovery, and Non-Skeptical Fallibilism